boyzoid/blog/content/posts/2022/march/karma-coverage.md

     }
 ```

-With Karam we can use preprocessors to do something with files before they are served to the browser (more on that in a bit).
+With Karma we can use preprocessors to do something with files before they are served to the browser (more on that in a bit).
 Here we are using the `coverage` preprocessor.
 For more information on preprocessors, checkout the [Karma documentation](https://karma-runner.github.io/6.3/config/preprocessors.html).

 The next block of code serves a few purposes.